 2. Use the digital technology of the 21st century

 According to the KPMG survey, 50% of HR leaders are unprepared to exploit the technologies available to them.
 With a growing emphasis on employee well-being, HR will require the appropriate technologies to improve the employee experience.
 AI, predictive analytics, IT, and machine learning developments in HR procedures are the way forward.

 3. Place a greater emphasis on performance that is measured by outcomes

-Shared ownership and decision-making flexibility can encourage remote workers to concentrate on the end result.
-Employee performance should not be judged solely on the basis of strict reporting, but rather on the overall productivity and inventive thinking that a resource offers to the organization.
+Shared ownership and decision-making flexibility can encourage remote workers to concentrate on the result.
+Employee performance should not be judged solely based on strict reporting but rather on the overall productivity and inventive thinking that a resource offers to the organization.

 4. Examine the organizational structure

 Juggling between layers to gain timely approvals is one of the most difficult aspects of remote employment.
 Rethinking the organizational structure and arranging direct reporting to make decision-making faster and more effective is in the hands of people and HR leaders.

 In the hybrid approach, the type of labor, ability to absorb new technology advances, and unlearning capacity must all be considered when recruiting the workforce.
 In the COVID-19 era, the move from full-time workers to gig workers and consultants with flexible working hours is essential.
 HR leaders must also ensure that existing personnel are upskilled to maximize output.